-Place-based partnerships - Between the NHS, local councils and voluntary organisations, residents, people who access services, carers and families - these lead the design and delivery of integrated services in their local area.

-In our catchment area there are three Places: York, North Yorkshire and East Riding.

-There is an ambition to develop Integrated Neighbourhood Teams, of which the Trust will be part within the Places.
+Place-based partnerships between the NHS, local councils, voluntary organisations, residents people who access services, carers and families - these lead the design and delivery of integrated services in their local area.
+There are three Places in our area, York, North Yorkshire and East Riding.
+There is an ambition to develop Integrated Neighbourhood Teams of which the Trust will be part.

-Provider collaboratives - Bringing NHS providers together across one or more ICSs, working with clinical networks, alliances, and others, to benefit from working at scale.
+Provider collaboratives bringing NHS providers together across one or more ICSs, working with clinical networks, alliances, and others, to benefit from working at scale.

-We are a member of the Collaboration of Acute Providers (CAP), working with Harrogate District NHS Foundation Trust, Hull University Teaching Hospitals NHS Trust, and Northern Lincolnshire and Goole Hospitals NHS Foundation Trust.
+We are a member of the Collaboration of Acute Providers (CAP), working with Harrogate District NHS Foundation Trust, Hull University Teaching Hospitals NHS Trust and Northern Lincolnshire and Goole Hospitals NHS Foundation Trust.

-The current context of our Trust
+The Current Context of Our Trust

-Recent years have been very challenging for our Trust, other health and care partners and our communities, as we navigate a post-pandemic world.
+Recent years have been very challenging for our Trust, other health and care partners and our communities as we navigate a post-pandemic world.

-We have worked hard to reduce the long waits for planned care and diagnostics for our patients, and we have seen positive progress despite pressure on resources, a growth in demand, and the impact of a period of industrial action - the likes of which the NHS has never experienced.
+We have worked hard to reduce the long waits for planned care and diagnostics for our patients, and have seen positive progress despite pressure on resources, a growth in demand, and the impact of a period of industrial action, the likes of which the NHS has never experienced.